redpolarbear/minimal-mistakes/_posts/2017-07-20-P2V-Convert-Linux-with-RAID-to-VM.md

 ## Steps

-#### Step 1.
+### Step 1.
 VMware vCenter Converter:
 1. "Convert Machine" -> Powered on "Remote Linux Machine" -> Input the username (root) and the password -> Choose the destination location - VMware ESXi server (or vCenter) with the username and the password.

 2. The process is well-described and easy to go.
-I may change the "Options" - "Data  to copy" as well.
-For this case, I will change the size of the partition in the destination to solve the problem.
+For this case, I changed the size of the partition in the destination to solve the problem.
 Note: Please remember the size of each partition (swap, boot, root, etc.) that will help me to change the `fstab` and `grub`.

 3. Click the "Finish" to submit the convert request and kick off the operation. **IMPORTANT:** Because in the original system the disk was set up as *RAID1*, the VMware Converter will occur an error at the last around 97% - ***Partition number must be set for the boot volume***.
 It's OK and will be fixed in the next step.

-#### Step 2.
+### Step 2.
 Manually modify the file system in the new VM:
 As I mentioned above, I need to manually set up the volumes in the new VM.
 After the conversion, the new VM has 4 partitions as below

 ```js